webmasterish/vuepress-plugin-autometa/README.md

 ## What

-This is a Plug-and-Forget VuePress plugin that will auto generate the meta tags of VuePress pages or posts.
+This is a Plug-and-Forget VuePress plugin that will auto generate the meta tags for VuePress pages or posts.

 ## Install